aau-claaudia/hpc/docs/ai-lab/guides/using-containers.md

         srun singularity exec /ceph/container/python/python_3.10.sif ~/.local/bin/virtualenv ~/my-virtual-env
         ```

+        In case you are trying to set up the virtual environment inside a [shared project directory](../../system-overview/#shared-project-directories), you will first need to navigate to the project directory and execute the command from there.

     ### Step 2: Install Python packages inside the virtual environment

     With the virtual environment created, you can now install the necessary Python packages within it.